How to Secure Distributed Filters Under Sensor Attacks: Simulation Results

-To show the resilience of Algorithm \ref{alg:A}, for the case that the attacked sensor set is time-invariant, under $L=4$ and $\beta=5$, we study the relationship between $|\mathcal{A}|$ and $\eta(t)$ in Fig. \ref{fig:resilience} by randomly choosing a subset of the whole sensors (i.e., $\mathcal{A}$).
-The result of this figure shows that with the increase of $|\mathcal{A}|$, the estimation error $\eta(t)$ will become larger.
-Also, when the number $|\mathcal{A}|$ is equal to or larger than half sensors, the estimation error will be unstable.
+To show the resilience of Algorithm~\ref{alg:A}, for the case that the attacked sensor set is time-invariant, under $L=4$ and $\beta=5$, we study the relationship between $|\mathcal{A}|$ and $\eta(t)$ in Fig.~\ref{fig:resilience} by randomly choosing a subset of the whole sensors (i.e., $\mathcal{A}$).
+The result of this figure shows that with the increase of $|\mathcal{A}|$, the estimation error $\eta(t)$ becomes larger.
+Also, when $|\mathcal{A}|$ is equal to or larger than half sensors, the estimation error is unstable.

-\subsection{Secured distributed estimation under detection}
+\subsection{Secured Distributed Estimation Under Detection}

-In this subsection, we consider the introduction case in Fig. \ref{fig:attack_networks} where the attacked sensor set is time-invariant, with $\mathcal{A}(t)=\mathcal{A}=\{3,12,13,15,23,28\},$ under which the estimation performance of Algorithms \ref{alg:A} and \ref{alg:B} will be studied.
+In this subsection, we consider the introduction case in Fig.~\ref{fig:attack_networks} where the attacked sensor set is time-invariant, with $\mathcal{A}(t)=\mathcal{A}=\{3,12,13,15,23,28\},$ under which the estimation performance of Algorithms \ref{alg:A} and \ref{alg:B} is studied.

-By selecting $\beta=3$ and $L=1$ for Algorithm \ref{alg:A}, the estimation error $\eta_i(t),i=3,5,10,26$ is provided in (a) of Fig. \ref{fig:connections2}.
-Compared with the result in (a) of Fig. \ref{fig:connections}, the estimation errors of these sensors in (a) of Fig. \ref{fig:connections2} do no fluctuate.
-Because the attacked sensor set is time-invariant, which can lead to the steady estimation errors.
-The relationships between the parameters $L$, $\beta$ and the estimation error $\eta(t)$ are shown in (b) and (c) of Fig. \ref{fig:connections2}.
-We note that in (b) of Fig. \ref{fig:connections2}, when $L=0$, the estimation error $\eta(t)$ is divergent, since for the attacked sensors, the local observability is violated.
-Fig. \ref{fig:connections2} (b) also shows that with the increase of the consensus step $L$, the estimation error of Algorithm \ref{alg:A} is decreasing.
-In (c) of Fig. \ref{fig:connections2}, the parameter $\beta=5$ can lead to the stable estimation error, while in (c) of Fig. \ref{fig:connections}, the estimation error for the parameter $\beta=5$ fluctuates due to the switching of the attacked sensor set.
+By selecting $\beta=3$ and $L=3$ for Algorithm~\ref{alg:A}, estimation errors $\eta_i(t),i=3,5,10,26$ are provided in Fig.~\ref{fig:connections2}~(a).
+Compared to the result in Fig.~\ref{fig:connections}~(a), the estimation errors of these sensors in Fig.~\ref{fig:connections2}~(a) do no fluctuate.
+Since the attacked sensor set is time-invariant, the estimation errors become steady after transience as shown in the figure.
+The relationships between parameters $L$, $\beta$ and estimation error $\eta(t)$ are shown in Fig.~\ref{fig:connections2}~(b) and (c).
+Note that in Fig.~\ref{fig:connections2}~(b), when $L=0$, estimation error $\eta(t)$ is divergent, since for the attacked sensors, the local observability is violated.
+Fig.~\ref{fig:connections2}~(b) also shows that with the increase of communication rate $L$, the estimation error of Algorithm~\ref{alg:A} is decreasing.
+In Fig.~\ref{fig:connections2}~(c), parameter $\beta=5$ can lead to the stable estimation error, while in Fig.~\ref{fig:connections}~(c), the estimation error for parameter $\beta=5$ fluctuates due to the switching of the attacked sensor set.

-To compare with existing algorithms, for the situation in Fig. \ref{fig:attack_networks}, we further assume that $C_i=0$, $i\in\{1,25\}\subset \mathcal{V}$, and $C_i=1$, otherwise.
-In other words, sensor $i$, $i\in\{1,25\}$, has no observations by itself.
-Also, we define the estimation errors for the attacked sensor set and attack-free sensor set, respectively,